Using apflow as a Library¶

 """

-Complete example: Using aipartnerupflow as a library in your own project
+Complete example: Using apflow as a library in your own project

-This example shows how to use aipartnerupflow as a library with custom routes,
+This example shows how to use apflow as a library with custom routes,

 middleware, and configurations.
 All initialization steps are handled automatically